An ESA letter for an emotional support animal should include all of the following:

 What is a legitimate ESA letter?

-A legitimate ESA letter is written by a licensed mental health professional and explains the purpose of the animal.
-It states you have a qualifying mental health condition and that an animal helps manage it.
+HUD’s housing rules set out the requirements for the ESA letter.
+Under these rules, an ESA letter must be written by a licensed mental health professional and explain that you have a mental health condition that an animal helps with.

 With a legitimate ESA letter, you can live in rental housing where pets may not normally be allowed and avoid paying pet deposits and fees.